shawngraham/hist3907o/slides/finalproject.md

 + [Networks of Commemoration](http://figshare.com/articles/Networks_of_Commemoration_Gender_Class_and_the_Remembrance_of_General_Brock_1898_1912/710956)

 + [Geography of the Post](http://cameronblevins.org/gotp/)
 + [Mapping the Freedmen's Bureau](http://mappingthefreedmensbureau.com/)
 + [Mental Maps of Texts](http://dclure.org/essays/mental-maps-of-texts/)

-# Pause.
-Consider.
-Take a quick glance at one of those projects.
-What strikes you immediately?

 # Building as a way of knowing